Homepage / Excursion Guides / A Cruisers Guide to Belize’s Mayan Ruins

 Altun Ha Mayan Ruins

 One crypt, the Temple of the Green Tomb, held the remains of a priest-king buried with various riches.
-While the humidity destroyed some artifacts, pottery, jade jewelry, and stingray spines used in bloodletting rites remained.
+While humidity destroyed some artifacts, pottery, jade jewelry, and stingray spines used in bloodletting rites remained.

 Xunantunich Mayan Ruins